KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-2.md

   - Good for HTTP use cases that require static IP addresses
   - Good for HTTP use cases that required deterministic, fast regional failover

-AWS Outposts
+##### AWS Outposts

 - Hybrid Cloud: businesses that keep an on-premises infrastructure alongside a cloud infrastructure
 - Therefore, two ways of dealing with IT systems:
   - One for the AWS cloud (using the AWS console, CLI, and AWS APIs)
   - One for their on-premises infrastructure
-- AWS Outposts are “ser ver racks” that offers the same AWS infrastructure, services, APIs & tools to build your own applications on-premises just as in the cloud
+- AWS Outposts are “server racks” that offers the same AWS infrastructure, services, APIs & tools to build your own applications on-premises just as in the cloud
 - AWS will setup and manage “Outposts Racks” within your on-premises infrastructure and you can start leveraging AWS services on-premises
 - You are responsible for the Outposts Rack physical security